beltromatti/deep-reinforcement-learning/README.md

   - Generates a reward plot (`rewards_plot.png`) to visualize training progress.
   - Logs episode statistics (reward, epsilon, loss) for monitoring.

 The DQN implementation is robust and suitable for environments like CartPole-v1, where it can achieve high rewards (e.g., >400) after sufficient training.
-Future enhancements could include prioritized experience replay, Double DQN, or Dueling DQN to improve performance.
+Future enhancements could include Double DQN, Dueling DQN and other features to improve performance.

 ## Installation